withastro/docs/src/pages/en/tutorial/2-pages/index.md

 ---
 layout: ~/layouts/TutorialLayout.astro
-unitTitle: Create, style and navigate between pages on your site
+unitTitle: Add, style and link to pages on your site
 title: Check in
-description: Creating, styling and navigating between Astro pages.
+description: Adding, styling and navigating between Astro pages.
 setup: |
   import Checklist from '~/components/Checklist.astro';
   import Badge from '~/components/Badge.astro';